Timberfang/MediaBox/README.md

 - `-t <type>`: The type of media to transcode.
 Must be one of `video`, `audio`, or `image`.
 - `-p <path>`: The path to the input media file or directory of media files.
 - `-d <destination>`: The path to the output directory.

+## Contributing

+**Please do not submit pull requests**.
+This project is hosted on my private [Forgejo](https://forgejo.org) server and mirrored to GitHub.
+Any pull requests merged on GitHub will be automatically overwritten the next time Forgejo pushes changes to the repository.

 ## Sample Files